TIG Welding – Information and How to Guides

-- First change the polarity to D/C Electrode (-) negative.
+- Change the polarity to D/C Electrode (-) negative.

-- Second take a air cooled TIG torch and hook it up to the stinger or electrode holder.
+- Take an air-cooled TIG torch and hook it up to the stinger or electrode holder.

-- Third take the gas supply hose and attach it to a regulator on a bottle of Argon.
+- Take the gas supply hose and attach it to a regulator on a bottle of Argon

 That is all that needs to be done to convert a Stick Welder to a TIG welder!